 If you are a UK student, you can apply for a Disabled Students' Allowance (DSA).
-DSAs help you pay for services and resources to support your studies, like one-to-one mentoring or tuition; or specialist software and equipment.
+DSAs help you pay for services and resources to support your studies, like one-to-one mentoring or study skill support; or specialist software and equipment.
 You may be eligible for a DSA if you have a:

 - long-term health condition